There’s an argument in the fitness world that you can either choose to lose fat OR gain muscle.

 You may be thinking, “That’s all well and good Steve, but what’s that actually look like?”

 It looks like this!

-Taken from our Guide to Start Eating Healthy, which I really want you to read.
+Taken from The Nerd’s Guide to Healthy Eating, which I really want you to read.

 The plate is composed of the following: